-Like voice over acting, this may not require technical audio skills, per se.
+Like voice-over acting, this may not require technical audio skills, per se.

-However, being able to play an instrument well enough to become a session musician means that you can effectively provide the service of playing on record and having your work turned into audio.
+However, being able to play an instrument well enough to become a session musician means that you can effectively provide the service of playing on the record and having your work turned into audio.

 Being able to record yourself will make you even more competitive in the marketplace.

 Journalism will sometimes require audio.
 Whether you're the audio tech behind the control; the journalist, or both, the service/product is audio.